 I’m interested in public opinion, political psychology, and political communication, with emphasis on political polarization and regional focus on Europe and East Asia.
 I also studies American public opinion on foreign policy.
 I have also been working as a project assistant for several public opinion survey projects in both the U.S. and China.

-Methodologically, I focus on developing and improving the methods of studying political behavior, particularly for comparing behavior across contexts and for detecting unconventional data structures in the research of behaviors (e.g. multidimensionality, clustering, ordering, ranking, network, etc.).
-I’m interested in apply Bayesian modeling, causal inference, survey methodology, and computational methods to questions of political science.
+Methodologically, I focus on developing and improving the methods for studying political behavior, particularly for comparing behavior across contexts and for detecting unconventional data structures in the research of behaviors (e.g. multidimensionality, clustering, ordering, ranking, network, etc.).
+I’m interested in applying Bayesian modeling, causal inference, survey methodology, and computational methods to questions of political science.